Permaculture & Gardening Group

+With the Governor's Safer at Home order, now is an excellent time to incorporate Sustainability Practices at home.
 We have the power to create change as we strive to live lightly, consume thoughtfully and garden organically!
-Bring your learnings and ideas to share.

 A list of community programs on Permaculture & Gardening topics that we offer can be found on the Community Programs page.

 Each year the Permaculture & Gardening group hosts guest speakers and Share and Learn discussions on a variety of topics.
 What topics would you be most interested in attending?
 Click here to share your ideas!